KurtRudolph/phys212/PreLecture01.md

          * Materials such as plastics

 * Questions
   * The nucleus of a Helium atom has a charge equal to twice the proton's charge.
-Let \[F_N\] denote the magnitude of the force the Helium nucleus exerts on one of the electrons in a Helium atom, and let Fe denote the magnitude of the force one electron in the Helium atom exerts on the Helium nucleus.
+Let \[F_N\] denote the magnitude of the force the Helium nucleus exerts on one of the electrons in a Helium atom, and let \[F_e\] denote the magnitude of the force one electron in the Helium atom exerts on the Helium nucleus.
+     * \[F_N = F_e \]
+     * Even though the charges are not the same, the magnitude of the forces must be equal.
+The dominant force between the nucleus and the electron is the Coulomb force and this force is proportional to the product of the charges.
+Therefore, the magnitudes of \[F_N\] and \[F_e\] must be equal since the order in the multiplication doesn't matter.
+There is a more general reason that these forces must be equal, however: they comprise a Newton's third law interaction pair which means that their magnitudes are the same and their directions are opposite.